 These unaudited condensed consolidated interim financial statements (the "Financial Statements"), including comparatives, have been prepared in accordance with International Accounts Standards ("IAS") 34, "Interim Financial Reporting" using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-As a results, they do not conform in all respects with the disclosure requirements for annual financial statements under IFRS and should be read in conjunction with the Company's audited consolidated financial statements for the fiscal year ended April 30, 2016.
-The accounting policies and methods of application are consistent with those used in the Company's consolidated financial statements for the year ended April 30, 2016.
+As a results, they do not conform in all respects with the disclosure requirements for annual financial statements under IFRS and should be read in conjunction with the Company's audited consolidated financial statements for the fiscal year ended April 30, 2017.
+The accounting policies and methods of application are consistent with those used in the Company's consolidated financial statements for the year ended April 30, 2017.

-These Financial Statements were approved for issue by the Board of Directors on March 16, 2017.
+These Financial Statements were approved for issue by the Audit Committee on September 21, 2017.